 Not adhering to a physician’s recommendations or prescribed treatments can jeopardize your long term disability (LTD) claim.
 If you fail to follow the suggested treatment plan, you might be labeled a “non-compliant” patient, which will be documented in your medical records.

-- Continuing to smoke while claiming disability for a heart condition or breathing problem, such as COPD;
+- Continuing to smoke when claiming disability due to heart or respiratory conditions, such as COPD.

-- Failing to take medications as prescribed to you by the doctor;
+- Neglecting to take medications as directed by the physician.

 - Avoiding recommended counseling sessions by psychiatrists or psychologists.

 - Ignoring dietary advice or weight loss recommendations, especially in cases like diabetes management.

 - Continuing the use of illegal drugs or alcohol against medical advice.